-Trend mapping and forecasting are proven tools for innovation in the corporate sector, but they have not been fully leveraged in the social impact space, especially with a focus on young children.
-In partnership with Knowledge Works, the biennial Futures for Young Children (FYC) Forecast will be the first of its kind in this sector—while leveraging perspectives and insights from forecasters, urbanists, and game designers to parents, providers, and policymakers—and will provide a highly dynamic platform for raising awareness of issues facing young children and mobilizing resources and partnerships for change.
+Trend mapping and forecasting are proven tools for innovation in the corporate sector, but they have not been fully leveraged in the social impact space, especially with a focus on children and families.
+In partnership with Knowledge Works, the Futures for Young Children and their Families Forecast will be the first of its kind in this sector—while leveraging perspectives and insights from forecasters, urbanists, and game designers to parents, providers, and policymakers—and will provide a highly dynamic platform for raising awareness of issues facing families and mobilizing resources and partnerships for change.
 It will also serve as the basis for developing program and policy strategies for the organizations involved.

 child care home

 Capita and Auburn University’s Rural Studio aim to develop a prototype of a 20K House for in-home child care providers in rural West Alabama.
 Built upon the success of the 20K House product line and the recent development of the Income House, the Child Care Home project will develop a prototype of a beautiful, efficient, durable, and affordable home specifically designed to meet the needs of family child care providers living and working in the rural South.